"Missing" USAF/DOD Aircraft Designations

 The designation X-52A was requested in 2006 for a program to test active aeroelastic wing technology, but was disapproved because of possible confusion with the B-52 series.
 Instead the designation X-53A was allocated to the program.

-It's possible, that the X-58 designation will be skipped.
+The X-58 designation has probably been skipped.
 The designation XQ-58A was assigned to the Kratos Vakyrie UAV built for the AFRL (Air Force Research Laboratory), and it seems likely that the number 58 was chosen to fit into the X-series even though an "XQ"-designated vehicle should get a number in the Q-series.

-The next available design number in the X-series is X-61.
+The next available design number in the X-series is X-63.

 The next available design number in the Z-series is Z-5.